WoltLab/docs.woltlab.com/docs/php/database-objects.md

 ### Motivation

-Some database objects require extra runtime data (e.g., a UserProfile or file attachments).
+Some database objects require extra runtime data, for example, a `UserProfile` or file attachments.
 Loading this data on demand per object is inefficient, as it requires repeated queries for each object.

-Earlier approaches (e.g., the Viewable* classes) tried to address this by preloading extra data:
+Earlier approaches like the `Viewable*` classes tried to address this by preloading extra data:

 - ✅ Efficient in some cases, especially when JOINs are used.
 - ❌ Can be wasteful if not all of the extra data is needed.